Skip to main content

 © tony c french

 In the cooler months of the year, you can finally dedicate yourself to DIY projects again.
-Regular workshops are held at NochMall and Haus der Statistik.
-Whether it's upcycling, repairing or other exciting ideas, the first Christmas gifts can already be created while you're tinkering and working.
+Workshops are held regularly at NochMall and Haus der Statistik.
+Whether upcycling, repairing or other exciting ideas, the first Christmas presents can already be created while crafting and working .
 How about a reusable Advent calendar, for example?

-Tip 8: Go on a sustainable shopping tour
+Tip 8: Go on a sustainable shopping spree

-Since such an advent calendar also needs to be filled and it is wise to start looking for the first Christmas presents, go on a shopping spree.
-This way you can buy meaningful gifts and not last-minute nonsense.
-We have compiled some recommendations for sustainable shopping here.
-At the Old Fleas Berlin Vintage Market at Ballhaus Berlin you can also browse for treasures from the 1920s to the 1980s.
+As an Advent calendar needs to be filled and it's a good idea to start looking for your first Christmas presents, go on a shopping spree now.
+This way, you'll be buying meaningful gifts and not last-minute rubbish.
+We have put together some recommendations for sustainable shopping here.

 Naturschutzzentrum Ökowerk Berlin e.
 V.